Freelance Websites

 - It’s a business having challenges that you can solve with your services.

-- The business should have funds to hire you.
+- The business should have the funds to hire you.

 - You should be able to identify with the demographic trends of the business’s decision-makers.
 These trends can be age, gender, geographical location, or even their interests.